Brand Names: Flumadine

 - Where can I get more information (Flumadine)?

 What is rimantadine (Flumadine)?

-Rimantadine is used to treat and prevent influenza A (a viral infection) in adults.
-It is also used to prevent influenza A in children ages 1 to 16 years old.
+Rimantadine is an antiviral medicine used to treat or prevent influenza A in people who are at least 17 years old.
+Rimantadine is also used to prevent influenza A in children ages 1 to 16 years old.

 Rimantadine may also be used for other purposes not listed in this medication guide.

 oval, peach, imprinted with FOREST, FLUMADINE100

 What are the possible side effects of rimantadine (Flumadine)?

 Call your doctor at once if you have: